0xadada/0xadada.github.io/privacy.md

 ---
 layout: tag
+title: Privacy
+displayTitle: Privacy
 slug: privacy
-name: Privacy
-displayTitle: Privacy
-permalink: /privacy/
+inNav: true
+navOrder: 2
 ---

 I'm concerned with the topic of privacy and how technology can both enhance and detract from privacy.